Skip to main content

 Clause checklist: checkpoint stage, named reviewer, approval channel, green-light trigger, red-light blocker report, schedule effect.

-The grounding supports clarifying rights and responsibilities early, but it does not specify which governing law or dispute forum to choose.
+Clarify rights and responsibilities early, but do not guess at governing law or dispute forum.
 If you and the client are in different countries, set governing law, dispute path or forum, notice method, and contract language only after legal review for the countries involved.

-Clause checklist: [Add governing law after legal review], [Add venue or dispute path after legal review], notice addresses, contract language, escalation step if used.
+Clause checklist: governing law pending legal review, venue or dispute path pending legal review, notice addresses, contract language, escalation step if used.

 Do not assume default responsibility.
 Since third-party assets may be purchased or recorded during production, state who selects assets, who pays, who secures licenses, and what proof is required before final delivery.
 If the client supplies assets, require documentation of source and license status.